remotesensinginfo/rsgislib/doc/developer_guide.md

 4. Functions should have keyword specified through the C++ interface
 5. Pure python functions should provide type hints.

+Before code is committed to the RSGISLib git repo the [black](https://black.readthedocs.io) code formatter should be run to ensure that the code formatting is standard with the rest of the modules.
+The [flake8](https://flake8.pycqa.org/) static code checker should also be run and relevant issues addressed.

 For consistency, we try to keep the following commonly used input variable names the same across different
 functions: